Post Summary: A New Business Model Needs a New Website, Not Edits

 What a Pivot Means for the Site

 The truth about a pivot is that it is starting completely over.
-That’s not the nightmare — that’s just what it is.
-The nightmare is pretending you can patch the old version into something it was never built to be.
+That’s not a setback, that’s just what it is.
+What doesn’t work is patching the old version into something it was never built to be.
 When a business changes direction, the site changes direction.
 Full stop.

-If your business just pivoted and you’re staring at a website that doesn’t match anymore — whether it’s a rebrand, a merger, or something nobody saw coming — the answer is the same.
+If your business just pivoted and the website still describes the old one, whether it’s a rebrand, a merger, or something nobody saw coming, the answer is the same.
 Work with what you’ve got.
 And if you need more, let us know.

 Yeetish Question